 What Is The Best Fertilizer For A Fiddle Leaf Fig?

 The best fertilizer for a Fiddle Leaf Fig is a fertilizer with a 3-1-2 N-P-K ratio.
-Dyna Gro fertilizer is one of the best products for fertilizing Fiddle Leaf Fig trees.
-Its N-P-K ratio is 3-1-2, meaning it contains enough nitrogen, making it suitable for Fiddle Leaf Fig and all foliage plants.
-Dyna Gro also contains all 16 minerals that plants need, making it an excellent choice of plant food.
+The Sill fertilizer is one of the best products for fertilizing Fiddle Leaf Fig trees.
+Its N-P-K ratio is 9-3-6 (same ratio as 3-1-2), meaning it contains enough nitrogen, making it suitable for Fiddle Leaf Fig and all foliage plants.

 Small Ficus Lyrata tree in a pot